newbeadwork/Campground_Analysis_with_Machine_Learning/README.md

 ### Business Question:

-We are a team of consultants hired to determine where to distribute financial resources among the campgrounds in Washington, Oregon, and California.
+We are a team of consultants hired to determine where to distribute financial resources among the federal campgrounds in Washington, Oregon, and California.
 Our goal is to identify which, if any, campground characteristics impact a campground's popularity, so we can make decisions about future funding of our most popular campgrounds.

 In short,
 - What characteristics describe the most popular campgrounds in Washington, Oregon, and California?